Personal Injury & Medical Malpractice Lawyers

 Basic Two-Year Limitation Period

-As a starting point, in Ontario, there is a basic two-year limitation period which sets out that a lawsuit must be commenced within two years of the date on which the claim is said to have been discovered.
+As a starting point, in Ontario, there is a basic two-year limitation period that sets out that a lawsuit must be commenced within two years of the date on which the claim is said to have been discovered.

 Discovered is defined in section 5 of the Limitations Act.
 The Limitations Act states that a claim is discovered the earlier of: